tari-project/rfcs/src/RFC-0313_VNRegistration.md

 OP_END_IF
 ```

-By submitting this [UTXO] the validator node operator is committing to providing a highly-available node for `VNRegistrationValidityPeriod` epochs.
+By submitting this [UTXO] the validator node operator is committing to providing a highly-available node from the next epoch
+after the validator node registration was submitted to `VNRegistrationValidityPeriod` epochs after that.

 A validator node operator MAY re-register their `VN_Public_Key` before the `VNRegistrationValidityPeriod` epoch is reached, OPTIONALLY
 spending the previous `ValidatorNodeRegistration` [UTXO].
 If the previous `ValidatorNodeRegistration` [UTXO] has not expired and